 conciliation decision means a direction under section 182K or 182L, an order under section 182N or a referral under section 182ZD.

-[Section 182ZE inserted by No. 31 of 2011 s.
+[Section 182ZE inserted: No. 31 of 2011 s.
 6.]

 182ZF.
 When decision or conciliation agreement has effect

 A conciliation decision or conciliation agreement comes into effect immediately after it is given or made, or at such later time as is specified in it.